Voice-Mate/Documentation/content/privacy.md

 ### **1.7 Third-Party Data Collection**
 Voice Mate may integrate third-party services, such as cloud providers, analytics tools, or AI-powered transcription services.
 These third parties may collect or process limited user data to enable Voice Mate’s functionality or improve performance.
 However, Voice Mate ensures that any third-party data collection complies with industry security standards and privacy regulations, and we only share the minimum amount of data necessary for service operation.

+Voice Mate may also be used to connect to third parties to update your CRM or calendar with callback events or to notify other services you received a voicemail.
+These 3rd parties will only receive the minimum amount of data required to perform their duty and the data collected from these third parties will not be used for anything other than handling your call.

 ### **1.8 Consent for Call Recording**
 By using Voice Mate, users agree to have their incoming calls routed and recorded when unanswered.
 It is important to note that Voice Mate does not actively notify callers of the recording, so users are responsible for obtaining consent from their callers if required by applicable laws.
 Users should check their local regulations to ensure compliance with any legal requirements regarding call recording.